PixelShake92/Untitled-Goose-Game-Archipelago/README.md

 3. Run the game once to generate necesarry files and folder for Bepin
 4. Close the game

-### Installing the AP Mod
+### Installing the AP Mod and World
-1. Download the latest release from the Releases page
+1. Download the latest release files from the Releases page
 2. Copy `GooseGameAP.dll` to `BepInEx/plugins/`
 3. Copy `APProxy.exe` to `BepInEx/plugins/`
 4. Copy `APProxy.runtimeconfig.json` to `BepInEx/plugins/`
 5. Copy `APProxy.dll` to `BepInEx/plugins/`
+6. Double-click the APWorld file or drag it into custom worlds folder to install.

 ## Usage